sjau/easysnap/README.md

 ## esaysnapRecv

 easysnapRecv is a simple bash script which will zfs send/receive datasets or incremental snapshots from the same machine or a remote one to the machine where the script is run (pull).
-It also can handle encrypted datasets (that feature is still in zfs master).
-By default it will just send/recv the incremental snapshot
+It also can handle encrypted datasets.
+By default it will just send/recv the incremental snapshots.
+It can optionally run scripts before and after receiving snapshots.

 ### How to use